-Breaking a record set by the Great One is quite the accomplishment and a very unlikely player did just that on this date.
-One of the National Hockey League’s charter teams has had plenty of reasons to celebrate while two legendary goaltenders had memorable games, and the hockey world lost another legendary Montreal Canadien as well.
+Breaking a record set by the Great One is quite the accomplishment, and a very unlikely player did just that on this date.
+One of the National Hockey League’s charter teams has had plenty of reasons to celebrate, while two legendary goaltenders had memorable games, and the hockey world lost another legendary Montreal Canadien as well.
 Let’s begin our daily trip back through time to take a look at all the moments, happy and sad, that April 22 has given us.

 The Maple Leafs made an epic comeback in the 1942 Stanley Cup Final by losing the first three games of the series to the Red Wings before beating them in Game 7.
 Three years later, Detroit nearly returned the favor.

-With the game tied 1-1 in the third period, defenseman Babe Pratt scores the Cup-clinching goal for the Maple Leafs, adverting disaster.
-They became the first road team to win Game 7 of the Stanley Cup Final, a feat that isn’t repeated until Montreal Canadiens win the 1971 Stanley Cup in Chicago.
+With the game tied 1-1 in the third period, defenseman Babe Pratt scored the Cup-clinching goal for the Maple Leafs, adverting disaster.
+They became the first road team to win Game 7 of the Stanley Cup Final, a feat that isn’t repeated until the Montreal Canadiens won the 1971 Stanley Cup in Chicago.

-On April 22, 1962, the Maple Leafs beat the Chicago Blackhawks 2-1, in Game 6 of the Stanley Cup Final to win the championship.
-This was the first of three straight Cup wins by the Maple Leafs.
+On April 22, 1962, the Maple Leafs beat the Chicago Blackhawks 2-1 in Game 6 of the Stanley Cup Final to win the championship.
+This was the first of three straight Cup wins for Toronto.

 Newsy Lalonde was the first player to score five goals in a playoff game in 1919 against the old Ottawa Senators.
 Maurice Richard equaled that mark against the Maple Leafs in 1944.
 Reggie Leach, who was on the losing end to Sitller that night, matched the five goals just a couple of weeks later in a game against the Boston Bruins.
 Mario Lemieux was the last player to have five goals in a playoff game, doing it in 1989, also against the Flyers.

 He scored two goals in the second period before completing the hat trick in the final frame.
-He assisted on defenseman Anders Carlsson’s goal before getting helpers on all four of Mark Johnson’s goal.
-It was an awful night for Washington goaltender Clint Malarchuk and Pete Peeters, who allowed 10 combined goals on just 31 shots against.
+He assisted on defenseman Anders Carlsson’s goal before getting helpers on all four of Mark Johnson’s goals.
+It was an awful night for Washington goaltenders Clint Malarchuk and Pete Peeters, who allowed 10 combined goals on just 31 shots against.

 A Pair of Islander Streaks